Treasury Takes Aim at Global Food Security Program

 “GAFSP should be wound down, with donors exploring options to return future reflows to donors,” Malpass said.
 A representative from the U.S. Treasury also attended a GAFSP steering committee meeting in Rome this week, conveying directly to the program’s leaders the department’s plans to pull funding.

-A U.S. withdrawal of funds could be devastating to economic development, security, and humanitarian conditions in some of the world’s most vulnerable regions, said Marie Clarke, a member of the GAFSP steering committee who works with the United Kingdom-based charity ActionAid.
+A U.S. withdrawal of funds could be devastating to economic development, security, and humanitarian conditions in some of the world’s most vulnerable regions, said Marie Clarke, a member of the GAFSP steering committee and executive director of the nonprofit ActionAid USA.

 “We already have four famines running concurrently,” said Clarke, referring to severe food shortages in Nigeria, South Sudan, Somalia, and Yemen.
 “This is a fund that gets to the poorest of the poor.”

-Note: This piece has been clarified to reflect Marie Clarke’s position as executive director of ActionAid USA.